The Heart Part 5

-Background
+Background and release

 On August 20, 2021, Kendrick Lamar revealed through a blog post on his website that he was in the process of producing his upcoming fifth studio album; his final project under Top Dawg Entertainment.
-He shared the album's name and release date through a pgLang-headed letter on April 18, 2022.
+He shared the album's name and release date through a PGLang-headed letter on April 18, 2022.
 Following the announcement, his website was updated with a new page entitled "The Heart", which contained 399 empty computer folders.
 News of the song's release was accidentally leaked by music streaming service Spotify, who teased the song through a description of Lamar's playlists before being changed.

+On May 8, 2022, Lamar released "The Heart Part 5", his first solo release in over four years.
+The single's cover artwork depicts six photoshopped hands being held up, with each of them representing the perspectives Lamar raps about and depicts in the music video.
+For example, the hand on the far right is photoshopped from a photograph of O.J.
+Simpson wearing a glove during his 1995 murder trial.
+With the release of Mr. Morale & the Big Steppers five days later, the song was included as a digital bonus track.

+"The Heart Part 5" serves as the fifth installment of Lamar's "The Heart" series, which were often released in promotion of his albums and feature long, intricate verses with conscious themes.
+"Part 1" was released in April 2010 prior to his Overly Dedicated (2010) mixtape, which also features "Part 2" as the opening track.
+"Part 3" was recorded three days before the release of Good Kid, M.A.A.D City (2012), and "Part 4" was released three weeks before Damn (2017).